 Now this might seem like something of little importance, but if you look at the official Sitecore recommendation documentation, you’ll notice that they say you have to have Visual Studio 2017 installed prior to starting the actual installation.
 If you already have Visual Studio, you can install following “Microsoft .NET Framework 4.6.2 Developer Pack” which will add 4.6.2 support into your Visual Studio 2015.

-Error Code: ERROR_SCRIPTDOM_NEEDED_FOR_SQL_PROVIDER More Information: The SQL provider cannot run because of a missing dependency.Please make sure that Microsoft SQL Server Transact-SQL ScriptDom is installed.
+More Information: The SQL provider cannot run because of a missing dependency.Please make sure that Microsoft SQL Server Transact-SQL ScriptDom is installed.

 Make sure you are using Powershell 5.1 or higher.
 If you don’t have 5.1+ installed, follow this link for more information.
+You can check your powershell version by running the following script:

 Microsoft .NET Framework 4.6.2